NeuroTechX/learn.neurotechedu.com/pages/resources.md

 permalink: /resources/
 redirect_to:  "https://github.com/NeuroTechX/awesome-bci"
 ---
-This page redirects to the NeruotechX awesome BCI github page.
+This page redirects to the NeurotechX awesome BCI github page.